University of Dhaka: Faculty of Fine Arts

-2.Faculty of Business Studies
+Faculty of Business Studies

 The Faculty of Business Studies (FBS) was established in 1970 as a Faculty of Commerce.
 It started the journey with two departments- the Department of Accounting and the Department of Management.
 Two more departments were created in 1974 and the authority introduced the semester system from the 1977–1978 session.
 The names of B.Com and M.Com degrees were changed to BBA and MBA respectively during the 1994–95 sessions.
 Following its re-branding as Faculty of Business Studies, four other departments were added to this Faculty over the course of next thirteen years.
-In 1995, the faculty of commerce took its current name and became Faculty of Business Studies.
+In 1995, the Faculty of Commerce took its current name and became the Faculty of Business Studies.

 Muhammad Abdul Moyeen became the acting dean of the Faculty of Business Studies in May 2020.

 Currently, there are nearly 153 teachers, 10 officers, 58 employees, and nearly 6100 students under the faculty and the departments are as follows.